ilastik/ilastik.github.io/documentation/basics/batch.md

 #### Batch processing is slow, how to make it faster?
 In batch processing, ilastik processes only one file at a time.
-If you have the resources in your machine (number of cores >> 8), you could run multiple instances of ilastik in [headless mode][headless] which work on parts of the full set of images.
+If you have the resources in your machine (number of cores >> 8), you could run multiple instances of ilastik in [headless mode][headless] and have each instance process a subset of the images.

 [pixelclass]: {{site.baseurl}}/documentation/objects/objects.html